 Once the top of the canister is secure the rocket should be placed in the center of the goldenrod paper and the student should step back and wait.
 The results are wonderful!!!
 Inside the closed film canister pressure continues to build until the container can no longer contain it.
 At this point, the top separates from the canister.
 Since the top is unable to move with the table behind it, the rocket is propelled upward with a loud popping noise.
 Since Goldenrod paper is an indicator for bases, students will notice the launch pattern that is left behind on their launch pad!
 Kids find this almost as cool as the rocket launch!

 After the activity is over students will note with interest which rockets flew the highest.
 This is when the true lesson begins!
 Here is the opportunity to identify the many variables and the effects of each variable on the rockets’ flight characteristics.
 Examples will include the width of the nose cone, the length of the cylinder, whether any excess paper from the cylinder was trimmed and discarded, and the amount of tape that was added to the rocket during construction.

 Since the film canisters are reusable, and the construction materials are quite inexpensive, students should be given the opportunity to redesign their rockets based on discoveries they made during the launch trials and the class discussion.
 This is one activity that generates so much enthusiasm with every age group that I fit it in whenever possible.
-I’ve brought this activity to Girl Scout meetings with varied ages, Daisys to Cadettes.
+I’ve taught Girl Scouts of varied ages, Daisies to Cadettes, how to make a rocket.
 And with 16 years of teaching experience from 1st grade to 7th, I managed a successful launch in each and every class!
 This activity is so adaptable that there is certainly no shortage of learning!